valerioprds/IT-academy-final-project/README.md

-need to find out about this :
+pending things to do :
-import { MatDialogModule } from '@angular/material/dialog';

 need to add popup
+find out about travelling from poit A to B

+added dialogPopUp but wont go back to the dashboard and refresh page. need to find out how to do it.